Chapter 5: Morphology

 5.1 What is morphology?

 In linguistics, morphology is the study of how words are put together.
-For example, the word cats is put together from two parts: cat, which refers to a particular type of furry four-legged animal (🐈), and -s, which indicates that there’s more than one such animal (🐈 🐈⬛ 🐈).
+For example, the word cats is put together from two pieces: cat, which refers to a particular type of furry four-legged animal (🐈), and -s, which indicates that there’s more than one such animal (🐈 🐈⬛ 🐈).

 Most words in English have only one or two pieces in them, but some technical words can have many more, like non-renewability, which has at least five (non-, re-, new, -abil, and -ity).
-In many languages, however, words are often made up of many parts, and a single word can express a meaning that would require a whole sentence in English.
+In many languages, though, words are often made up of many parts, and a single word can express a meaning that would require a whole sentence in English.

 Not all combinations of pieces are possible, however.
 To go back to the simple example of cat and -s, in English we can’t put those two pieces in the opposite order and still get the same meeting—scat is a word in English, but it doesn’t mean “more than one cat”, and it doesn’t have the pieces cat and -s in it, instead it’s an entirely different word.